sfushidahardy/SSEA-Linear-Algebra-22/README.md

 ### Projections

-The final big topic is projections, mostly of lines in 3-dimensions.
+The final big topic is projections, mostly onto lines and planes in 3-dimensions.
 Projections are first introduced through _Projections using a Toy Train_.
 Next, projections are formalised in _The Nearest Vector Interpretation and the Projection Formula_.
 Finally, students practice projecting vectors in _Projection onto Planes Telephone_.
 > [Projections using a Toy Train](https://github.com/sfushidahardy/SSEA-Linear-Algebra-Activities/blob/main/Projections/ProjectionsUsingAToyTrain)
 >
 > [The Nearest Vector Interpretation and the Projection Formula](https://github.com/sfushidahardy/SSEA-Linear-Algebra-Activities/blob/main/Projections/TheNearestVectorInterpretationAndTheProjectionFormula)